 Avoid touching your eyes, nose and mouth during flu season.
-Germs spread this way.
-Even if you’ve touched an infected doorknob, so long as you don’t transfer the germs to getting inside your body, then you will avoid it.
+Germs and virus spread this way.
+Even if you’ve touched a infected doorknob, so long as you don’t transfer the germs to getting inside your body, then you will avoid it.
 There’s more to it though, read on…

 Wash your hands often with soap and water, EVERY time you get home from being out in public.
 Get the germs OFF of your skin so that IF you touch your eyes, nose, mouth… there will be no germs to get inside your body (not foolproof).

+Social distancing.
 Try to avoid close contact with sick people.
-Duh!
 ESPECIALLY vulnerable where you work and around people all day, some of whom may go to work while they are sick!

 If someone sneezes nearby, hold your breath and walk further away.
 DO NOT breathe in nearby, else you WILL likely contract it.